-Residents who fail to comply with these rules will are considered trespassing and will be in violation of the code of conduct.
+Residents who fail to comply with these rules will be considered to be trespassing and this will be in violation of the code of conduct.
 Additionally, if the resident fails to notifythe Office of Residential Life of his or her arrival to campus early from vacation this will result in a fee that will be placed onto the Resident Account and further disciplinary actionsmay be taken.